sjlelait/peculiar-charm/README.md

 # Peculiar Charm
-A Gallery of the Unique and Odd
+A Gallery of the Unique and Odd.
+User can login to view, edit, contribute to or delete pieces in the collection.

 ## Technoligies Used
 - CSS